Outstaff vs Outsource: What is the Difference Between These Models?

 How to Find an Outstaffing or Outsourcing Partner

 If you’re looking for a partner for outsourcing or outstaffing, Central Europe, Estonia, Croatia, Portugal, and Albania can be good directions for this.
-A quick internet search can find any number of companies that are more than willing to work with your company.
-Many of them, especially those in lower-cost countries like Estonia, Albania, and India, can offer you enormous IT outsourcing capacity at a fraction of the cost of working in the US or even much of the main part of Western Europe.
+A software outsourcing company can handle the entire development process, from team formation to project execution, ensuring expertise and project delivery.
 The key is to ask the right questions, such as:

 • How many time zones separate you?
 To ensure you can talk to your team during reasonable work hours, your team should be no farther away than seven to eight hours.
 At ProCoders, we take that extra step, often starting our official workday for that client at 12 p.m., ensuring more hours are available for our team to work directly with a client’s staff.